hughvarlack/hello-world/README.md

 # hello-world
-Just a sample repository
+Just a sample repository.
-Testing out this functionality ona Sunday evening.
+Testing out this functionality on a Sunday evening.